Brenda is an account manager at BAM The Agency.

 Within her role as an Account Manager, Brenda is constantly strategizing business plans, securing placements for her clients and helping them exceed their business goals.
 She has a wide array of knowledge when it comes to leading B2B campaigns for consumer tech, lifestyle and entertainment brands.
-She is truly the whole package when it comes to PR professionals.
+She is truly the whole package when it comes to PR professionals and PR strategy.
 Oh, and she is a shoe-a-holic!

 1. What is daily life like for you as an agency PR professional?